a Conceptual Add-on App for Amazon

 My Google Sheet link is here

-From there, I put all of my objects and attributes into a Trelo board in order to scope out the work.
+I put all of my objects and attributes into a Trello board in order to scope out the work.
 OK, this one was a journey.... and here is a link to the whole thing and clipped below:

 - What is needed for a Minimum Viable Product (MVP)